open-toolchain/tekton-catalog/container-registry/sample/README.md

    - `apikey` to provide an API key used for the ibmcloud login/access
    - `repository` to indicate the git repository url to clone (correspoding to the one integrated in the toolchain)
-   - `imageUrl` to indicate the URL of the image to push to the IBM Cloud Container Registry
+   - `image-url` to indicate the URL of the image to push to the IBM Cloud Container Registry

    ![Tekton pipeline environment properties](./images/container-registry-sample-tekton-pipeline-environment-properties.png)